 The Photo Argus is a great place for photographic resources.
 As soon as you hit the website’s homepage, you are off running.
 This website presents you with inspiring images to help get you out there.

-It is for amateurs and pros alike and provides you with all sorts of useful information, techniques and product showcases.
+It is for amateurs and pros alike and it is a great source of all sorts of useful information, techniques, and so on.

-It is all organized in the top bar and makes this website very easy to navigate.
-You can search by photographer and project, by inspirational series and interestingly enough, by location.
+It is all organized in the top bar which makes this website very easy to navigate.
+You can search by photographer, project, inspirational series, and interestingly enough, by location.

-This is perfect for a keen traveler looking for specific tips on a defined area.
+This is perfect for a keen traveller looking for specific tips on a defined area.
 Keep up the good work, Argus.

-Similar to numbero uno on this list is Practical Photography.
-This is a magazine turned website, first founded in 1959.
+Similar to numero uno on this list is Practical Photography.
+This is a magazine turned photography website, first founded in 1959.
 The magazine includes articles on photographic gear, tips, and techniques.

 It includes advice and allows you to comment on readers’ photographs.

 The website is very stylized, as you can see from the well-dressed image links to the online articles.
-They have great reviews, a great head about necessary gear items and how to use them in helping you capture stunning images.
+They have great reviews about necessary gear and how to use them to capture stunning images.